Scaling the weight parameters in Markov logic networks and relational logistic regression models: Discussion and Mixed RLR

 \begin{definition} Let $(\mathcal{P}_{T,D})_D$ be a family of probability distributions over the possible $\mathcal{L}$-structures on the domain $D$. $(\mathcal{P}_{T,D})_D$ is called \emph{projective} if for all injective maps $\iota:D \rightarrow D'$ and all $\mathcal{L}$-structures with domain $D'$ the following holds:

 \end{definition}

 The importance of projectivity stems from the fact that for a $\iota:D \rightarrow D'$ and any quantifier-free $\mathcal{L}$-formula $\varphi$, the $(\mathcal{P}_{T,D})$-probability that $\varphi(\vec{a})$ holds for a given $\vec{a} \in D$ is the same as the $(\mathcal{P}_{T,D'})$-probability that $\varphi(\vec{\iota(a)})$ holds.
 In particular, this means that the probabilities of a quantifier-free ground query that only mentions $m << n$ elements of a domain of size $n$ can actually be evaluated in the domain of size $m$ consisting only of those $m$ elements.
 Therefore, the complexity of such queries is constant with respect to domain size.
 As discussed by Jaeger and Schulte in (2018), under certain mild additional assumptions, projectivity also guarantees statistical consistency of learning parameter learning on randomly sampled subsets.
-This relates it directly to the task that the present paper is adressing.
+This property relates projectivity directly to the task addressed by the present article.

 While projective families of distributions have very attractive properties, their expressivity is limited.
 In particular, the fragments of common frameworks identified as projective by Jaeger and Schulte (2018) do not involve any interaction with a potentially unbounded number of other domain elements.
-In the case of RLR, this means in the notation of Definition \ref{def:RLRSyntax} that every variable occurring in a formula $\psi_i$ occurs in the corresponding $\varphi$.
-In fact, they are exactly the RLRs for which the variable set $V_i$ is empty and therefore the DA-RLR semantics coincides with the unscaled semantics of RLR.
+In the case of RLRs, this means in the notation of Definition \ref{def:RLRSyntax} that every variable occurring in a formula $\psi_i$ occurs in the corresponding $\varphi$.
+In fact, they are exactly the RLRs for which the variable set $V_i$ is empty and therefore the DA-RLR semantics coincides with the unscaled semantics of RLRs.
 In this paper, we analyse the asymptotic behaviour of DA-RLRs and conclude from there that the asymptotic probabilities are well-defined and depend meaningfully on the input weights.
 However, unlike in aprojective family of distributions, we do not claim that the asymptotic probabilities are actually equal to the probabilities on a given fixed domain.
-Indeed, it is easy to see that general DA-RLRs are not projective. \begin{example} Consider the DA-RLR $T$ of Example \ref{ExampleRLR}, with a signature $\mathcal{L} := \{Q,R\}$, an RBN $R \longrightarrow Q$, weight $w_R = 0$ for $R$, $\varphi = Q(x)$, $\psi = R(y)$ and $w_Q = 1$.
+Indeed, it is easy to see that general DA-RLRs are not projective. \begin{proposition} There is a non-projective DA-RLR. \end{proposition} \begin{proof} Consider the DA-RLR $T$ of Example \ref{ExampleRLR}, with a signature $\mathcal{L} := \{Q,R\}$, an RBN $R \longrightarrow Q$, weight $w_R = 0$ for $R$, $\varphi = Q(x)$, $\psi = R(y)$ and $w_Q = 1$.

 We consider a domain $D$ with a single element $a$, and the quantifier-free query formula $\chi := Q(a) \wedge R(a)$.
 Then $\mathcal{P}_{T,D}(\chi) = \mathcal{P}_{T,D}(R(a)) \cdot \mathcal{P}_{T,D}(Q(a)|R(a))$ by the Bayesian formula.
 By the definition of the DA-RLR semantics, we obtain $\mathcal{P}_{T,D}(R(a)) = 0.5$ and $\mathcal{P}_{T,D}(Q(a)|R(a)) = \mathrm{sigmoid}(1) \approx 0.73$, and therefore $\mathcal{P}_{T,D}(\chi) \approx 0.37$.